openSUSE/yomi/README.md

   Linux command line during the boot.
 This option is help full when the we want to have serial access to console to the new machine.

+* `locale`: String.
+Optional.
+Default : `en_US.utf8`

+  Sets the system locale, more specifically the LANG= and LC\_MESSAGES settings.
+The argument should be a valid locale identifier, such as `de_DE.UTF-8`.
+This controls the locale.conf configuration file.

+* `locale_message`: String.
+Optional.

+  Sets the system locale, more specifically the LANG= and LC\_MESSAGES settings.
+The argument should be a valid locale identifier, such as `de_DE.UTF-8`.
+This controls the locale.conf configuration file.

+* `keymap`: String.
+Optional.
+Default : `us`

+  Sets the system keyboard layout.
+The argument should be a valid keyboard map, such as `de-latin1`.
+This controls the "KEYMAP" entry in the vconsole.conf configuration file.

+* `timezone`: String.
+Optional.
+Default : `UTC`

+  Sets the system time zone.
+The argument should be a valid time zone identifier, such as "Europe/Berlin".
+This controls the localtime symlink.

+* `hostname`: String.
+Optional.

+  Sets the system hostname.
+The argument should be a host name, compatible with DNS.
+This controls the hostname configuration file.

+* `machine_id`: String.
+Optional.

+  Sets the system's machine ID.
+This controls the machine-id file.

 Example:

 ```YAML